-- In the NetBackup Administration Console, expand NetBackup Management > Host Properties > Master Servers in the left pane. - 2 In the right pane, select the master server on which to specify properties. - 3 On the Actions menu, click Properties. - 4 In the properties dialog box left pane, select Resilient Network. - 5 In the Resilient Network dialog box, use the following buttons to manage resiliency for clients:
+- In the NetBackup Administration Console, expand NetBackup Management Host Properties > Master Servers in the left pane. - 2 In the right pane, select the master server on which to specify properties. - 3 On the Actions menu, click Properties. - 4 In the properties dialog box left pane, select Resilient Network. - 5 In the Resilient Network dialog box, use the following buttons to manage resiliency for clients:

-To add resilient settings Add

-Click Add.

-The Add Resilient Network Settings dialog box appears

-2 Enter a client host name, an IP address, or an address range.
+Add To add resilient settings 1 Click Add.
+The Add Resilient Network Settings dialog box appears 2 Enter a client host name, an IP address, or an address range.
 If you specify the client host by name, Veritas recommends that you use the fully qualified domain name.
 For address ranges, use Classless Inter-Domain Routing (CIDR) notation (for example, 192.168.100.0/24 or fd00::/8).

-- 3 Ensure that the Resiliency On option is selected. - 4 Click Add. - 5 Repeat until you have finished entering clients or address ranges. - 6 When you finish adding network settings, click Close.

-Add To All

-If you select multiple hosts in the NetBackup Administration Console, the entries in the Resilient Network list may appear in different colors, as follows:

-- The entries that appear in black type are configured on all of the - The entries that appear in gray type are configured on some of the hosts only.

-For the entries that are configured on some of the hosts only, you can add them to all of the hosts.
-To do so, select them and click Add To All.

-Change

-To change resilient settings

-- 1 Select the client host name, the IP address, or the address range. - 2 Click Change.

-The Change Resilient Network Settings dialog box appears

-- Select the desired Resiliency setting. - Click OK.

-Remove

-Remove the select host or address rang

-- Select the client host name, the IP address, or the address range. - 2 Click Remove.
+3 Ensure that the Resiliency On option is selected.
+4 Click Add.
+5 Repeat until you have finished entering clients or address ranges.
+6 When you finish adding network settings, click Close.
+Add To All All If you select multiple hosts in the NetBackup Administrat the entries in the Resilient Network list may appear in dit as follows: hosts. ∎ The entries tha The entries that appear in black type are configured on all of the nosts.
+The entries that appear in gray type are configured on some of the nosts only. the entries that are configured on some of the hosts only, you can them to all of the hosts.
+To do so, select them and click Add To All .
+Change То о change resilient settings 1 Select the client host name, the IP address, or the address range.
+2 Click Change.
+The Change Resilient Network Settings dialog box appears 3 Select the desired Resiliency setting.
+4 Click OK .
+Remove Rer nove the select host or address rang 1 Select the client host name, the IP address, or the address range.
+2 Click Remove.
 The client is removed immediately; a confirmation dialog box does not appear.